DrKRR/Performance-Analysis-of-Raspberry-Pi-Pico-Boards/README.md

 <p align="center"><img src="https://github.com/user-attachments/assets/f14343ac-b874-49e8-8641-f5c9d626ebca"width="500"height="450">

 > ### Literature Support for Observations
-> #### ARM Cortex-M33 vs. Cortex-M0+:
+> ### ARM Cortex-M33 vs. Cortex-M0+:
 Cortex-M33 features advanced DSP instructions and a deeper pipeline, providing a significant performance advantage for tasks involving intensive calculations, such as Fibonacci sequences.
-[Ref](https://www.amazon.in/Definitive-Guide-Cortex%C2%AE-M0-Cortex-M0-Processors/dp/0128032774,https://www.amazon.in/Definitive-Guide-Cortex-M23-Cortex-M33-Processors/dp/0128207353)
+[Ref.](https://www.amazon.in/Definitive-Guide-Cortex%C2%AE-M0-Cortex-M0-Processors/dp/0128032774,https://www.amazon.in/Definitive-Guide-Cortex-M23-Cortex-M33-Processors/dp/0128207353)

 > ### ARM Cortex-M0+ Core:
 ARM Cortex-M0+ cores, like those used in the RP2040, are designed for low-power and cost-sensitive applications, resulting in relatively lower computational performance compared to higher-tier ARM Cortex cores.
-(Arm Cortex-M0+ Technical Overview)
+[Ref.](https://www.amazon.in/Definitive-Guide-Cortex%C2%AE-M0-Cortex-M0-Processors/dp/0128032774)

-RISC-V Hazard3 Core:
+> ### RISC-V Hazard3 Core:
 RISC-V cores prioritize simplicity and extensibility, which can result in slower performance for computationally intensive tasks unless specifically optimized.
-(RISC-V Instruction Set Manual)
+(Ref: The RISC-V Reader: An Open Architecture Atlas By David Patterson and Waterman)
-Frequency Scaling:
+> ### Frequency Scaling:
 The linear relationship between clock frequency and execution time for CPU-bound tasks is a well-documented phenomenon in computer architecture.
 (Reference: "Computer Organization and Design: The Hardware/Software Interface" by Patterson & Hennessy)
-Conclusion
+> ### Conclusion
 The Raspberry Pi Pico 2 (RP2350) demonstrates a significant improvement in performance, particularly in ARM Cortex-M33 mode, making it the best performer for computationally intensive tasks.
 The Raspberry Pi Pico RP2040 outperforms the Pico W due to lower hardware overhead.
 RISC-V cores provide a promising alternative, but their performance lags behind ARM Cortex cores for workloads like Fibonacci calculations.